Katazui/ROS_Barn_Docker/README.md

 # Running BARN Project with Docker

 This project runs the BARN project with Docker on Linux/Mac/Windows.
 The GUI (gazebo) requires a Windows with NVIDA.
-The GUI will not work on Linux/Mac, but the project files will still run
+The GUI will not work on Linux/Mac, but the project files will still run.

 ![alt text](https://github.com/katazui/ROS_Barn_Docker/blob/main/images/Title.png?raw=true)

 ## Prerequisites